AayushAgrawal2003/camera_socket/README.md

 python multi.py / For JPEG Compression

 ## Creating an API
+For high throughput system deploys a thread for each camera \
 To create a simple JPG encoded API you can just run \
 python API/create_and_publish.py \
 This should also run a gnork server for test \